efecte8/funcraft/README.md

 2. Open your terminal(MAC)/command-prompt(windows) and execute the following commands.
 3. Clone this repository: `git clone https://github.com/efecte8/funcraft.git`
 4. Navigate to the project directory: `cd funcraft`
-5. Install the dependencies: `pip install -r requirements.txt`
+5. Install the dependencies: `pip3 install -r requirements.txt`
-6. Launch the Funcraft GUI: `python funcraft_gui.py`
+6. Launch the Funcraft GUI: `python3 funcraft_gui.py`
 7. ***At the colab*** run the first cell of the notebook.
 Wait for the dependencies to be installed (takes 2mins), it will restart the runtime at the end.
 8. ***At the colab*** Run the remaining cells and at the end of the last cell, you will be given a ngrok URL (_running on_) that will tunnel the collab to the GUI.
 Copy that URL.
 9. Click the colab URL button at the GUI and paste the URL.